-The GoTo team, including a friend and a husband, took the 10 am Saturday morning tour through the rain forest.
-I’d had friends take this 2 hour tour already and they raved about the views, the history lesson, and the fun they had driving the ATV’s.
-Our tour guides Seth and Arlan were terrific and greeted us as we checked into Gecko’s shop in Frederiksted.
-The shop in itself is so cute built around existing tree trunks – stop in and check it out (and ask about their hot sauce).
-Seth gave us a safety briefing and went over the general guidelines for the tour then outfitted us in goggles and helmets.
-Sherese, being the fashionista of the group, made sure her helmet matched her shoes.
-Gecko provides the helmets and goggles and all of us wore pants and close-toed shoes for the tour.
+Our group took the 10am Saturday morning tour through the rainforest.
+I’d had friends take this 2 hour tour already and they raved about the views and the fun they had driving the ATV’s.
+Our tour guides, Porkchop and Adam were terrific and greeted us as we checked into Gecko’s shop in Frederiksted.
+Cynthia gave us a safety briefing and went over the general guidelines for the tour, then we were outfitted with helmets.
+Gecko provides the helmets (and goggles if you want them) and all of us wore close-toed shoes and clothes we didn’t mind getting muddy for the tour.

-We had a few more stops to make and a few more photo ops, which also included history lessons from Seth.
-We drove through the rain forest, along Creque Damn Road (again, drivers: watch for ATVers) and finished the tour back at Rainbow Beach.
+We then drove through the rain forest, along Creque Damn Road (again, drivers: please watch for ATV riders) and finished the tour back at Rainbow Beach.
 The tour was so much more than I expected.
-I thought we’d drive around the rain forest, maybe stop for a photo op or two, but I didn’t expect the commentary and history lessons from Seth.
-From the information on St. Croix’s flora and fauna to the history of the plantations, Seth knows his St. Croix history and is proud of the island he calls home.
+I thought we’d drive around the rain forest, maybe stop for a photo op or two, but I didn’t expect the mud puddle splashing and the interesting commentary on everything from St. Croix’s flora and fauna to the history of the plantations.

 We made it a day in Frederiksted and had lunch along the waterfront and walked around a bit talking about our favorite parts of the tour.
-I was thrilled because I was finally got to go ATVing and because I was able to do it on St. Croix, on the island I call home.
-I’ll definitely be back as this is my new “not-to-be-missed” St. Croix attraction.
+I was thrilled because I was finally got to go ATVing and because I was able to do it on St. Croix, the island I call home.
+I’ll definitely be back to do it again – this is one of my favorite ‘not-to-be-missed’ St. Croix attractions!

 Rain or Shine, It’s Always Off-Roading Weather!
 Visit historic ruins and breathtaking views on an off-road experience not accessible with your rental car.
 Drive one of our ATV’s on a guided excursion along mountainous trails above the north shore and descend through the Sub-Tropical Rain Forest of St. Croix.
 Our tour last approximately 1 1/2…